CreativePenguin/angular-bg-forms/developer-info.md

 Documentation comments are included in the project, and documentation is developed using <https://compodoc.app/>.

+### Commands

-Run compodoc with `compodoc -p tsconfig.doc.json -s`
+`compodoc -p tsconfig.doc.json -d docs -s` will compile documentation and serve it at localhost:8080
+`compodoc -p tsconfig.doc.json -d docs` will compile documentation at ./documentation